 Fire History in the Santa Cruz Mountains

-Fire has been an important process for all California ecosystems.
+Fire has been an important process for many California ecosystems.
 Native peoples frequently burned landscapes to maintain open tree stands and healthy understory vegetation suitable for basket-making, medicine, and food.
 Lightning strikes were often ignition sources as well, so Chuck Striplen led a study on the fire history in the Santa Cruz mountains, where there are few lightning ignitions.
 He obtained tree cores for Coast Redwood near the traditional lands of the Quiroste, and determined from fire scars in the wood how frequently fires occurred in that landscape.
 Some of these cores, however, had no bark and therefore no way to determine specifically what year a fire happened – these are called ‘floating chronologies.’
 I assisted Dr. Striplen with an innovative statistical model treating each year in the tree core as a binary (yes/no) trial, with ‘yes’ indicating that a fire happened in that year, and ‘no’ that there was no fire.
 We were able in this way to use these cores to investigate some of the spatial determinants of the fire history.
 The results can be found in a Joint Fire Science Program report.

 Habitat Preferences of the Western Spadefoot in Orange County